-Now, creating complex pdf on the server is a task that lets you age 20 years, if you don't run a root server or use a third party service where upload sensitive data to a foreign server (and deal with GDPR issues and latency).
+Now, creating complex pdf on the server is a task that lets you age 20 years, if you don't run a root server or use a third party service uploading sensitive data to a foreign server (and deal with GDPR issues and latency).

 Creating pdf via php is either super expensive1 or a pain in the ass2.
-Or you can install the Python based WeasyPrint3 or a headless Chrome4 or wkHTMLtoPDF which I was able to setup in an 1und1/ionos managed server environment (using the static linux version).
+Or you can install the Python based WeasyPrint3, a headless Chrome4 or wkHTMLtoPDF which I was able to setup on an 1und1/ionos managed server environment (using the static linux version of wkhtmltopdf).

-Unfortunately wkHTMLtoPDF version 0.12.4 - the last static version (which I believe is supposed to include all dependencies) stopped working after 1und1/ionos updated their servers to a new Debian version, I believe.
+Unfortunately wkHTMLtoPDF version 0.12.4 - the last static version (which I believe is supposed to include all dependencies) stopped working after 1und1/ionos updated their servers to a new Debian version.

 The error is caused by an updated OpenSSL library in Debian 10 and I have no idea what it all means, just that html files with references to

-https:// resources are not loaded anymore and therefore the PDF is generated without images and styles in my case, which is not good.
+https:// resources are not loaded anymore and therefore the PDF is generated without images and styles, which is not good.

 Talking to the support they didn't give me much hope with installing third party software on a managed server and told me stories about Typo3 CMS that stopped working because of some updated crypto libraries.